air-wreck/ezlibc/README.md

 A C library written by Eric Zheng!

 This is not supposed to be a POSIX-compliant C Standard Library or anything.
-Something of that scope is way beyond me.
-Basically, I was learning Taylor series and stuff in calc and thought that it would be cool to make custom implementations of some common math functions.
-Then I realized that I could simultaneously learn a bit of assembly by writing some low-level IO.
-Then this happened.
-(It's basically a learning exercise for a high school student.)

-Currently, there is a decent basic math library (featuring arbitrary precision floating point calculations!) and a very rudimentary IO library.
+This is just a learning exercise for a high school student.
+Currently, there is a decent basic math library (featuring "high precision" floating point calculations!) and a very rudimentary IO library.

 Right now, I have no clue where this project is headed, so the structure is a little haphazard.
 Basically, the C source goes in `src/`, the compiled stuff goes in `lib/`, and the unit tests go in `tests/`.